yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 # Economics, Law and Finance Basics

-Terminologies/colloquial terms in the economics, law or finance knowledge doamins.
+Terminologies/colloquial terms in the economics, law or finance knowledge domains.

 * Pay-as-we-go